Fee payment deadline is today, May 21. More

 10. A minimum grade of "C" or better is required in all Nursing, Science, Psychology and Math courses in the curriculum.
 Students accepted to Nursing who do not achieve a minimum grade of "C" or better in any of the following support courses must retake the course(s) prior to the start of their NURS classes or during the semester in which the course(s) is(are) required in the curriculum plan, in order to remain a student in good standing in the program: BIO 2300 (Human Anatomy); BIO 2232 (Human Physiology); PSY 2340 (Human Growth and Development); BIO 2215 (Introduction to Microbiology); BIO 2263 (Human Pathophysiology); STAT 1350 (Elementary Statistics).

 12. If waiting to start nursing, students should first complete admission requirements and then work on general education and basic related courses listed on the plan of study.
-Please continue to work with academic advisor to complete your pre-admission checklist and to plan a schedule of other courses.
+Please continue to work with an academic advisor to complete your pre-admission checklist and to plan a schedule of other courses.